 When?
 Before January

-This is the most necessary step as you can’t get into the program without a Profex account.
 Profex is a mildly annoying government website for all teachers in Spain.
 It’s all in Spanish and most browsers will consider it a threat to your computer.
 Just ignore the warning and proceed.

-I’ve written a huge write up of how to create and update your CV here.
+We have a big write up of how to create your profex account and update it here.

 When?
 You should do this before the application opens to save time on the application day.

 It’s one thing to have a Profex account, but it needs to be populated with all your information.

 You’ll need to fill out your Curriculum which includes your basic information, skills, experience, languages and a photo.

 You will need:

 - a scan of your passport main page.
-If you passport will change later because of a name change/expiration you should just do your current passport (don’t wait!)
+If you passport will change later because of a name change/expiration just use your current passport (don’t wait!)

 - a scan of your diploma or official transcripts.
-You don’t need to send any of this to them, just a pdf scan.
+You don’t need to send this to them, just a pdf scan.

 - a letter of recommendation from an employer or professor – be sure to follow their guidelines closely.
 Scanned as a PDF.

-- a cover letter (“letter of intent”) of why you should work there/why you’re qualified.
+- a cover letter (“letter of intent”) of why you want to work there/why you’re qualified.
 In English, around 250-300 words.
 Save as a PDF for profex.